-Veterans and retirees may request replacement of medals, ribbons, and certificates that were either previously issued but lost, or issued - but for some reason - never received by the soldier.
+Veterans and retirees may request replacement of medals, ribbons, and certificates that were either previously issued but lost, or issued and never received by the soldier.
 Medals may be replaced without charge on a one-time basis to the recipient of the military decoration or the immediate primary next of kin of a deceased recipient.
 Subsequent replacement of medals or service ribbons for individuals not on active duty may be made at cost price.